 10 of 10

 There are three species of zebra in Africa; the plains zebra most commonly seen throughout eastern and southern Africa, and the rarer mountain and Grévy's zebras.
 Although they may look like domestic horses, zebras are almost impossible to tame; while their distinctive stripe patterns are as unique to each individual as a human's fingerprints.
-Zebras are grass-eaters, and in some areas, form great migratory herds in order to seek out the best grazing grounds.
-During their migration, they often form a mutually beneficial relationship with another African species, the wildebeest.
+Zebras live on grass, and in some areas, form great migratory herds in order to seek out the best grazing grounds.
+During the migration, they often form a mutually beneficial relationship with another African species, the wildebeest.